thomas-lehmann-private/Invoke-Tasks/README.md

 ## Feature summary

+ - Pure Powershell with a single script and no module/assembly dependency
  - Running tasks in given order
  - Each task can have one dependency that runs first
  - Capturing multiple output by defining named regexes written into a `captured.json`